Granada

 Using visual thinking for the deeper complexity of peri-urban-climate interactions, here are 2 images.
 The first is a flip-chart sketch and overview of the problem.
 The second is a ‘Causal mapping’ from the Peri-cene Framework, with basic problems and pathways.
 For more see the Granada pathways.

 This puts the mapping above into an analytic for with a summary table.
-For more see the Granada analysis
+For more see the Granada problems

 Climate hazard